AionNext/BizCod/Programming Guide/Data.md

 ## Multiple inheritance conflict

-Multiple inheritance represents a powerful way to reuse the already defined data elemnst and relives the programmer from the mandate task of redefining the same data elemenets (properties) over and over.
+Multiple inheritance represents a powerful way to reuse already defined data elemenst and relieves the programmer from mandate task of redefining the same data elements (properties) over and over.
 While being very powerful, multiple inrheritance might lead to unresolved problems where the same data element (property is redefined multiple times (at least twice) with different data types.

 Conside these two definitions